aostrega/opal-learningwebgl/README.md

-An Opal/Ruby port of the WebGL demos at http://learningwebgl.com/lessons that uses a hypothetical Rubyesque WebGL wrapper.
+An experimental Opal/Ruby port of the first WebGL demos at http://learningwebgl.com/lessons that uses a hypothetical Ruby-style WebGL wrapper.